Neural Voice Puppetry: Audio-driven Facial Reenactment: Abstract

 \section{Abstract}

-We present \OURS, a novel approach for audio-driven facial video synthesis.
+We present \OURS, a novel approach for audio-driven facial video synthesis\footnote{Video, Code and Demo:\\ \url{https://justusthies.github.io/posts/neural-voice-puppetry/}}.
 Given an audio sequence of a source person or digital assistant, we generate a photo-realistic output video of a target person that is in sync with the audio of the source input.
 This audio-driven facial reenactment is driven by a deep neural network that employs a latent 3D face model space.
 Through the underlying 3D representation, the model inherently learns temporal stability while we leverage neural rendering to generate photo-realistic output frames.
 Our approach generalizes across different people, allowing us to synthesize videos of a target actor with the voice of any unknown source actor or even synthetic voices that can be generated utilizing standard text-to-speech approaches. \OURS{} has a variety of use-cases, including audio-driven video avatars, video dubbing, and text-driven video synthesis of a talking head.
-We demonstrate the capabilities of our method in a series of audio- and text-based puppetry examples.
-Our method is not only more general than existing works since we are generic to the input person, but we also show superior visual and lip sync quality compared to photo-realistic audio- and video-driven reenactment techniques.
+We demonstrate the capabilities of our method in a series of audio- and text-based puppetry examples, including comparisons to state-of-the-art techniques and a user study.